madetech/blog/posts/there_is_more_to_code_quality_than_coverage.md

 Language style guides aren’t anything new, but the enforcement of a consistent code style within the team aids readability, and understanding.
 We run style analysis on both our Ruby and SCSS files, and fail the build for anything deemed a serious violation.
 For example, missing spaces around a brace will fail the build, while an unnecessary double quote will just get you a warning.

 ###Security
 Writing secure code has to be a top priority, so identifying any potential vulnerabilities in your codebase as early as possible is a must.
-The vulnerabilities you should be looking are Remote code execution, cross site scripting, SQL injection, and string formating.
+Some of the common vulnerabilities you should be looking for are:
+- Remote code execution
+- Cross site scripting
+- SQL injection
+- String formating

-We run static analysis after feature and unit testing to guard against these common pitfalls, the thinking being that this [build] could reach production.
-In addition to static analysis, you could run any number of security scans on your application once it is deployed out.
+We run our security analysis after feature and unit testing to guard against these common pitfalls, the thinking being that this [build] could reach production.
+In addition to this security analysis, you could run any number of security scans on your application once it is deployed out.

 ###Self-Discipline
 All the previous areas I have discussed are easily automated, but there is an important human aspect to writing good code.
 Without self-disipline everything else could be in vein.
 It is down to the individual to write clean, and readable code.
 But this responsibility to be disciplined also rests on the team too.